-Less than a decade ago, corporate social responsibility activities were unheard of during conferences and events.
-Today, a majority of event organizers are including them in their program.
-The most popular form of social responsibility for meetings is a community or legacy project.
+Over a decade ago, corporate social responsibility activities were unheard of during conferences and events.
+Today, a majority of event organizers are including them in their programs.
+A community or legacy project is the most popular form of social responsibility for meetings.
 Community projects fall into the “Feel Good, Look Good” category of CSR, where the projects contribute to a sustainable cause and provide promotional benefits to the sponsoring organization.
-In addition, they provide the personal experiences participants are now craving during conferences.
+In addition, they give the personal experiences participants are now craving during conferences.

 Make It Personal

 Community projects are always the most successful when you consider how the project will relate to your organization, what is important to your participants, and what type of person will attend.
 Young, active participants may be more able to plant trees, build shelters and carry food donations.
 Technology wizards can offer to help a local low-income school program their computers or offer an afternoon of training.
 Businesses in the energy industry may want to help retrofit community centers to be more energy efficient.
 Look to the skill set of both your organization and your attendees.

 Make your life much easier by working with an organization that already has a volunteer program in place and can easily work with you and your participants.
 The easiest way to connect with these programs is by asking the destination’s visitors bureau, meeting venue, or local vendors for referrals in your event city.
 If they can’t help you, try these nationwide resources:

 - Feeding America

 - Clean the World

 If the event’s timing doesn’t allow participants to volunteer for a hands-on project, consider donating.
 While this can always be cold, hard cash, it may be a more significant experience to have participants bring cans of food, school supplies, blankets, children’s books, or professional clothing.
 This type of donation must be tailored to the distance attendees will travel to the event and what fits into a suitcase if air travel is involved.